Kewat people: In Nepal

+Some Kewats in Nepal speak the Kewat language alongside Nepali.
+Most Kewat speakers are found in Nepal, since many Kewats in India or Bangladesh usually speak the dominant regional languages of the areas they live in.

 The Central Bureau of Statistics of Nepal classifies the Kewat as a subgroup within the broader social group of Madheshi Other Caste.
 At the time of the 2011 Nepal census, 153,772 people (0.6% of the population of Nepal) were Kewat.
 The frequency of Kewat by province was as follows: